What is Dredging?

 Are you still able to access the beach?

 Yes, visitors are still able to access the beach during this time and beach services are not interrupted during this process.
 Large pipes and heavy machinery are being used at varying locations on the beach; visitors are requested to stay away from the equipment (signage will be posted where the public is not allowed).
+There will be no events, weddings or surf contests held on any City or Harbor Beach during the dredge cycle.

 If you are boating in the Harbor entrance you should know the dredge vessel will put out anchor lines that boats should not cross.
 There will be warnings on the dredge barge and warnings may be sent out to vessels via radio.
 When the operation begins they will move sand from the entrance of the Harbor and place it on Oceanside beaches.
 Sand is placed along the shoreline where there is little or no sand to support the dredge pipe out of the water.
 Once an adequate amount is placed along the shoreline the pipe will be extended down the beach to the Oceanside Municipal Pier and beyond.
-The majority of the sand removed from the harbor entrance will traditionally be place on the south side of the pier.
+The majority of the sand removed from the harbor entrance will traditionally be placed on the south side of the pier.
 Heavy equipment is used to ensure the sand is placed where it is most beneficial, and portions of the beach will be closed off as the equipment is operated.

 The fenced area around the south side of the San Luis Rey River is for the protection of the Western Snowy Plover birds.
 No one is allowed to enter this area with the exception of the environmental monitors hired by the dredge contractor.